lbrios/essex-service-design-toolkit/docs/documentation/core/common-service-patterns/identify-patterns.md

 * [check to understand something](/docs/core/common-service-patterns/service-patterns/check-something/check-to-understand-something/overview)

 ## Apply for something
 [Apply for something](/docs/core/common-service-patterns/service-patterns/apply-for-something/overview) helps users to complete an application process.
+Where there is eligibility criteria before an application is made this will be found in the 'check something' service pattern.

 The scenario we've developed is: